By Deborah Goonan, Independent American Communities

 A corporate voting structure based on share of ownership in the Association guarantees that regular owner-occupants will remain vulnerable.
 It’s common for homeowners to be outvoted by developer-owned interests or predatory real estate investor groups.

 Efforts to reform Association-style governance can only go so far toward restoring democratic local government.
 Many HOA leaders are not committed to upholding Constitutional, Civil, and property rights of individual residents.
 Collective corporate ownership is fundamentally incompatible with personal freedom and democratic process.

 Just to get an idea of what my readers think, I created a short poll, and posted it on this blog and my social media pages.

 When it comes to HOAs, which of the following changes would you most like to see?

 Yet, industry experts and academic scholars have repeated the mantra: HOAs are here to stay.
-This rhetoric serves the industry well, and it has been repeated often enough that the general public accepts it as true.
+This rhetoric serves the industry well, and ithrough sheer repetition, the general public accepts it as true.

 But, at one time, Coal was King, railroad travel was the norm, and cameras relied on Kodak and Polaroid film.

-No one in the industry at the time dared to consider their own demise, or to acknowledge that the passage of time and the human desire for making life better changes everything.
+No one in these defunct industries, at the time, dared to consider their own demise.
+No one acknowledged that the passage of time and the human desire for a better life changes everything.